Xiiqiing/Dokumentassistent/README.md

 ## English

-A production-ready RAG application that lets users ask questions about Danish documents in any language and receive answers with source citations.
-The system is built on open source components (LangChain, LangGraph, Qdrant, Ollama) and can run fully local without any external API calls.
-It implements hybrid search with reranking, a Plan-and-Execute agent with conversation memory, and RAGAS-based evaluation of answer quality.
+A RAG application that lets users ask questions about documents in any language and get answers with source citations.
+The system is built on open source components (LangChain, LangGraph, Qdrant, Ollama) and can run locally without API keys.
+It uses hybrid search with reranking, a Plan-and-Execute agent with conversation memory, and RAGAS-based evaluation of answer quality.

 ### Capabilities